cerebral-technology/alexmill.github.io/posts/_posts/2016-01-29-rel-canonical-link-medium-seo-cross-posting.md

 ---
 layout: post
-title: "Using rel='canonical' Tag on Medium for SEO"
+title: Using rel="canonical" Tag on Medium for SEO"
 categories: ["blog"]
 author: "Alex Miller"
-meta: "Should you cross-post your blog content to Medium?
+meta: Should you cross-post your blog content to Medium?
 YES!
+But do it the right way using rel="canonical" to maximize your content's SEO value."
-But do it the right way using rel='canonical' to maximize your content's SEO value."
+description: Should you cross-post your blog content to Medium?
+YES!
+But do it the right way using rel="canonical" to maximize your content's SEO value."
 source: default
 syntax: true
 hero_image: /img/medium-seo.jpg
 ---

 While [Medium](https://medium.com) is a fantastic platform for readers, the jury is still out on whether it's good for writers and publishers &mdash; especially as it relates to SEO and marketing.
-This topic has been covered at (both [long](https://moz.com/blog/use-hosted-blog-platforms-seo-content-distribution) and [short](https://twitter.com/randfish/status/668674305065025536)) length by the Wizard of Moz, Rand Fishkin, and he makes some important points.
-The main ones being:
+This topic has been covered at length (both [long](https://moz.com/blog/use-hosted-blog-platforms-seo-content-distribution) and [short](https://twitter.com/randfish/status/668674305065025536)) by the Wizard of Moz, Rand Fishkin, and he makes some important points.
+The most important things you give up by cross-posting to Medium are:

 - Don't underestimate the value of building brand affinity through content on your own website
-- You can't retarget ads, capture emails, or build custom calls-to-action on syndication platforms
+- The possibility of retargeting ads, capturing emails, or building custom calls-to-action on syndication platforms
-- You can't get any SEO value from the links to Medium posts
+- The ability to get any SEO value from the links to Medium posts

 ## ...
 Or can you?